Cumulo-pro/cumulo-horcrux/docs/metrics-dashboard.md

 `signer_total_raft_not_leader`

 Total number of times a cosigner acted as a Raft follower, forwarding its signature to the leader rather than coordinating signing itself.
-Complements `signer_total_raft_leader` — the two values across all cosigners should add up consistently.
+Complements `signer_total_raft_leader`, the two values across all cosigners should add up consistently.

 ---